Sprint Retrospective Questions: 10 that actually help

 The Mad Sad Glad retrospective 😯

-The “Mad Sad Glad” retrospective method has a similar pattern, but uses three typical emotions to make it a little more interesting for the team.
+The “Mad Sad Glad” retrospective method has a similar pattern but uses three typical emotions to make it a bit more interesting for the team.

 Mad Sad Glad Retro 😯